 - Play with them more often to help them get their excess energy out.
-Plus side of this activity is bonding!
-Yes, you got that right.. can I get a paw’s up!?
+The plus side of this activity is bonding!
+Yes, you got that right.. can I get paws up!?
 Oh yeah!

-- More bonding moments are the best interactive activity for both of you!
+- More bonding moments are the most interactive activity for both of you!